sajjalf23/Gemini-frontend/README.md

 # 🌌 Gemini Website

 A responsive **frontend-only website** built with **React**, **Bootstrap**, **HTML**, **CSS**, and **JavaScript**.
 This project is a static implementation — it does not use any backend or API calls.
+I will add the API`s later when free from other stuff

 ---